-C. Upon completion of the investigation and not less than ten (10) days prior to any hearing, the officer under investigation, and his/her representative or counsel, shall be provided with the following:
+F. Upon completion of the investigation and not less than fourteen (14) calendar days prior to any hearing, the officer under investigation, and his/her representative or counsel, shall be provided with the following:

 1. A disciplinary notice containing all charges and specifications which states that the officer is entitled to a hearing on the charges and specifications by a hearing board as well as the time and place of the hearing.